How to Sleep on Your Back

 A common way to sleep is in the soldier position, which keeps the arms close to the body and the legs together.
 However, this position can often feel rigid and uncomfortable.
 Spreading out your arms and legs a little will keep your weight distributed, so pressure and tension don’t build up in the muscles.

 If you have trouble resting on your back but want to train yourself to do so, try building a pillow barrier around yourself.
 When you try to roll to the side during the night, the pillows will remind you to stay on your back.
 Body pillows like our new Zoma Body Pillow are the perfect size for a barrier.
+You can also place a pillow under your knees to improve comfort while sleeping on your back.

 Common Back Sleeping Issues